Destinations AI Logo

 Hidden within the bustling concrete jungle of Pudong lies an aquatic utopia, far detached from city lights: the Shanghai Ocean Aquarium.
 Imagine swapping the skyscraper’s shadow for a canopy of aquatic life, where the glow of bioluminescent creatures replaces the city’s neon.

 Descending into this world feels like Alice down the rabbit hole.
-A kaleidoscope of colours dances against the shimmer of water, from the ebullient hues of tropical fish to the iridescent gleam of the impossible-to-miss jellyfish.
-Here, marine mosaics are painted with every imaginable palette, while creatures both charming and alien swim beneath one of the world’s longest submarine viewing tunnels.
+A kaleidoscope of colors dances against the shimmer of water, from the ebullient hues of tropical fish to the iridescent gleam of the impossible-to-miss jellyfish.
+Marine mosaics are painted with every imaginable palette, while creatures, both charming and alien, swim beneath one of the world’s longest submarine-viewing tunnels.

 Address: China, Shanghai, Pudong, Lujiazui, 陆家嘴环路1388号 邮政编码: 200031